mk12/vscode-better-git-line-blame/README.md

 - Uses `git blame --incremental` to provide blame quickly and incrementally.
 - Loads commit message lazily without blocking blame annotation rendering.
 - Handles untracked files, unsaved edits, and git branch changes.

-- Provides "Reblame File" and "Clear Cache" commands (rarely needed).
+## Commands

+- **Better Git Line Blame: Toggle Inline Annotations**
+    - Toggles the betterGitLineBlame.showInlineAnnotations configuration.
+- **Better Git Line Blame: Toggle Status Bar Item**
+    - Toggles the betterGitLineBlame.showStatusBarItem configuration.
+- **Better Git Line Blame: Reblame File**
+    - Reruns git blame on the current file.
+- **Better Git Line Blame: Clear Cache**
+    - Clear all cached git blame data.

 ## Configuration

+- **betterGitLineBlame.showInlineAnnotations** (default: true)
+    - Show git blame information as inline annotations.
+Hover on the annotations to see more details.
+- **betterGitLineBlame.showStatusBarItem** (default: false)
+    - Show git blame information in the status bar.
+Click on the status bar item to see more details.
 - **betterGitLineBlame.ignoreWhitespaceChanges** (default: true)
     - Ignore whitespace changes when blaming lines, i.e. pass the `-w` flag to git blame.
 - **betterGitLineBlame.reblameOnSave** (default: false)
     - Run the "Reblame File" command automatically on save.
-The extension already adapts the blame to local edits, and reblames on git branch changes, so this is not necessary.
-However, reblaming more often ensures that "Uncommitted changes" is only shown on lines with a diff, not on changes that you later undid.
 - **betterGitLineBlame.maxSummaryLength** (default: 50)
     - Maximum length of commit message summaries in line annotations.
 Summaries longer than this will be truncated with an ellipsis.
 Set to 0 for no limit.
 - **workbench.colorCustomizations** > **betterGitLineBlame.foregroundColor**
-    - Foreground color of the line blame annotations.
+    - Foreground color of the inline blame annotations.

+## FAQ

+### Do I need to reblame?

+Only if you're seeing "Uncommited changes" on lines with no diff.

+The extension keeps track of local edits, and reblames on git HEAD changes, so you don't normally need to run the "Reblame File" command or use the betterGitLineBlame.reblameOnSave configuration.
+However, if you change a line and then later undo it, the annotation will still be "Uncomitted changes".
+If you want to see the original commit, you need to reblame.

 ## Alternatives